Spectacles: an important part of you

 At Cole Martin Tregaskis Optometrists we believe, as do many other practices, that our patients deserve the help of highly skilled professionals.
 The two professions who have the highest level of training and professional qualifications in dispensing spectacle lenses and frames are Registered Dispensing Opticians and Optometrists.

-At Cole Martin Tregaskis our team includes five Optometrists and three Registered Dispensing Opticians.
+At Cole Martin Tregaskis our team includes five Optometrists and three Fellows of the Association of British Dispensing Opticians.
 We always have professional people available to advise you on the best lenses and frames for your prescription.

 Independence matters